lingtalfi/SokoForm/README.md

 History Log
 ------------------

+- 1.34.0 -- 2018-01-25

+    - SokoFormRenderer.render now distinguishes SokoBooleanChoiceControl from other types of control

 - 1.33.0 -- 2018-01-24

     - enhance SokoForm.process, now ask the value back from the control objects (rather than just from the pool)